-glyph 455: networks of vast complexity support the very simple, and make it possible . the pencil tells us about this and makes it clear ... economics, engineering, government, philosophy ...
-G. K. Chesterton, wonder ... what seems obvious is, on reflection, not obvious at all
+glyph 455: networks of vast complexity support everything simple and make it possible .
+Leonard Read's good friend, a pencil, tells us about this and makes it clear ... economics, engineering, government, philosophy ...
+G. K. Chesterton: "We are perishing for want of wonder, not for want of wonders." ... what seems obvious is, on reflection, not obvious at all

 Writing is both my vocation and my avocation; that's all I do.

 You may wonder why I should write a genealogy.
 Well, to begin with, my story is interesting.
 And, next, I am a mystery more so than a tree or a sunset or even a flash of lightning.
 But, sadly, I am taken for granted by those who use me, as if I were a mere incident and without background.
 This supercilious attitude relegates me to the level of the commonplace.
 This is a species of the grievous error in which mankind cannot too long persist without peril.
 For, the wise G. K. Chesterton observed, 'We are perishing for want of wonder, not for want of wonders.'